cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/03-phylogeny.md

 ```

 ```
-ambroise.bionj  ambroise.ckp.gz  ambroise.iqtree  #
+ambroise.bionj  ambroise.ckp.gz  ambroise.iqtree
 ambroise.log    ambroise.mldist  ambroise.treefile
 ```

-The main file of interest is `ambroise.treefile`, which contains our tree in the standard Newick format.
+The main file of interest is `ambroise.treefile`, which contains our tree in the standard [Newick format](https://en.wikipedia.org/wiki/Newick_format).
 We can load this tree into _FigTree_ from <kbd><kbd>File</kbd> > <kbd>Open...</kbd></kbd>.
+We also import the annotations provided for the public genomes from <kbd><kbd>File</kbd> > <kbd>Import Annotations...</kbd></kbd>.

 The resulting tree file is shown in the image below:

 ![](images/phylo_figtree_ambroise.png)

-We have highlighted the the clades showing our samples and their closest samples.
+We have highlighted the the clades showing our samples (pint) and the main clade they fall into (purple).
 We can see that:

+- Do all your samples cluster together?
+- Are they quite distinct (long branch lengths) compared to their closest public sequences?
+- Do your samples cluster with the pathogenic O1 biotype?
+- Which transmission wave are your samples most closely related to?
+- Do these results agree with the result you obtained on _Pathogenwatch_?

 - Our samples do cluster together, suggesting they are more similar to each other than to any other samples in the dataset.
-- The closest public sequences are "GCF_013085145.1_ASM1308514v1_genomic" and "GCF_009799825.1_ASM979982v1_genomic".
-- Looking at these sequences in the NCBI page, we can see:
-  - [ASM1308514v1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_013085145.1/) is annotated as "Vibrio cholerae O1 biovar El Tor", with collection date 2015.
-  - [ASM979982v1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009799825.1/) is annotated as "Pathogen: clinical or host-associated sample from Vibrio cholerae".
-The biotype is not specified in this page, but if we go to the [biosample page](https://www.ncbi.nlm.nih.gov/biosample/SAMN13735001/) we can see it is also annotated as "O1 El Tor".
-The collection date was 2011.
+- They are quite distant from other public sequences in their clade.
+  This could be true divergence if, for example, the public sequences were collected a long time ago and/or from distant locations or outbreaks (we have no information about this).
+  Alternatively, this could be due to sequencing errors, in particular as we are working with an older chemistry of ONT data (R9.4.1 flowcells) with high sequencing error rates.
+- Using _FigTree_, we changed the tip labels to show the "biotype" of the public samples, which confirmed that the closest sequences to ours belong to O1 biotype.
+- By changing the tip labels to "clade" we can see the closest sequences are from "W3 T10" transmission event.

-These results suggest that our samples are closely related to other "O1 El Tor" strains, confirming their classification as also being that strain type.
+These results suggest that our samples are closely related to other "O1" strains, confirming their classification as also being that strain type.
+The results are also compatible with the analysis from _Pathogenwatch_.
 :::
 :::